mollie/mollie-api-python/README.md

 method = mollie_client.methods.get(mollie.api.objects.Method.IDEAL, include='issuers')
 ```

-_`method.issuers` will be a list of objects.
+_`method.issuers` will be a list of Issuer objects.
 Use the property `id` of this object in the
  API call, and the property `name` for displaying the issuer to your customer.
 For a more in-depth example, see [Example 4 - iDEAL payment](https://github.com/mollie/mollie-api-python/blob/master/examples/04-ideal-payment.py)._

 ```python